 I question the reliability of this review because we were starving by the time we ate lunch.
 We had flown in from DC and after a 7:00 am EDT breakfast, we had lunch at 3:30 EDT.
 We were sufficiently famished that I forgot to take pictures except for a really bad one of the post-meal debris.

-Boney’s was a short walk from our hotel any prominent on local 10-best lists.
+Boney’s was a short walk from our hotel and prominent on local 10-best lists.
 It is in the basement of a downtown office building and has the ambience of a bar, which is not a bad thing.
 They have some organizational issues.
-They did not have the featured Beer of the Day and they were confused about what else on the menu was and was not available.
-Nancy had a chicken sandwich with fried okra (fried being a sire sign of hunger) and slaw.
+They did not have the featured Beer of the Day and they were confused about which menu items were and were not available.
+Nancy had a chicken sandwich with fried okra (Nancy eating something fried being a sure sign of hunger) and slaw.
 I had a pork and brisket plate with greens and green beans.

 Boney’s advertises its product as pit barbecue but there was no sign of a pit, which is not surprising for a downtown basement location.
-The pork and brisket were moist but lacking in flavor.
-There was not much smoke taste at all.
+The pork and brisket were moist but utterly lacking in flavor.
+Well, there was the barest hint of smoke taste, and that might have come in a bottle.
 The sauces were so-so.
 I mixed the too-vinegary sauce (good on the vegetables) with their regular sauce and it was ok.
-Nancy loved the chicken, which usually does well n a box smoker, and the fried okra, which I also thought was good.
+Nancy liked the chicken, which usually does well in a box smoker, and the fried okra, which I also thought was good.
 The slaw was fine but the greens and green beans needed a lot of support from the vinegar.

-All in all, it was not a bad place to top for lunch, but you can do better in downtown Denver or LoDo.
+All in all, it was not a horrible place to stop for lunch for someone who’s starving, but you can do better in downtown Denver or LoDo.